 Do I need a Form 1098T?

-For most international students, the answer is no. However, that depends on whether you are a US citizen or a nonresident alien for US tax purposes.
+For most international students, the answer is no. However, that depends on whether you are a US citizen or a nonresident noncitizen for US tax purposes.
 Bradley University makes the form available to all US citizens as required by law.
-Nonresident aliens, however, are generally not eligible to claim any of the education-related tax credits or deductions for which the 1098-T form is intended to serve as documentation.
+Nonresident noncitizens, however, are generally not eligible to claim any of the education-related tax credits or deductions for which the 1098-T form is intended to serve as documentation.
 If you file your tax return on Form 1040NR or Form 1040NR-EZ, you are not eligible to claim those tax benefits.

 How do I know whether I am an eligible person for tax purposes?